What Is The Best Sentiment Analysis Methodology? Document, Topic, or Aspect

 What makes Repustate’s sentiment analysis tool stand out?

 Repustate’s sentiment analysis solution processes thousands of reviews per day for hundreds of clients, worldwide.
 It enables real-time social media sentiment analysis and even saves unforeseen PR crises.
 More importantly:

 - Our AI-powered software provides both topic-driven and aspect-based sentiment analysis for the most accurate results in 23 languages and dialects.

 - Its processing speed is 1,000 reviews per second.

 - Our solution is highly customizable and scalable because we know that each business is unique, even if in the same industry.

 We use AI-powered machine learning and deep learning techniques to identify and classify entities that are key in your industry so that you get the most accurate sentiment analysis scores about each aspect of your business.
-Additionally, our sentiment analysis visualization dashboard gives you the results in graphical representations so that you can understand your data easily and get actionable insights.
+Additionally, our sentiment analysis dashboard gives you the results in graphical representations so that you can understand your data easily and get actionable insights.

 Read more in detail about the top features in a sentiment analysis solution.